WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 struct ChangeColorMessage(i32, i32, i32); // tuple struct
 ```

-But if we used the different structs, each of which has its own type, we couldn’t as easily define a function to take any of these kinds of messages as we could with the `Message` enum defined in previous listing, which is a single type.
+But if we used the different structs, each of which has its own type, we couldn't as easily define a function to take any of these kinds of messages as we could with the `Message` enum defined in previous listing, which is a single type.

-There is one more similarity between enums and structs: just as we’re able to define methods on structs using `impl`, we’re also able to define methods on enums.
-Here’s a method named call that we could define on our `Message` enum:
+There is one more similarity between enums and structs: just as we're able to define methods on structs using `impl`, we're also able to define methods on enums.
+Here's a method named call that we could define on our `Message` enum:

 ```rust
     impl Message {